-This thrilling story starts at the secondary hall of the 2017 World Table Tennis Championships.
-Men’s Singles competition, Round of 128.
-Three Portuguese players playing at the same time, at neighbor tables and the three of them looking for a spot in the Round of 64.
-Different expectations, different outcomes but something in common: exciting and eye-catching spectacle.
+This thrilling story starts in the secondary hall of the 2017 World Table Tennis Championships with the Men’s Singles competition, Round of 128.
+Three Portuguese players playing at the same time, at neighbouring tables and all three of them looking for a spot in the Round of 64.
+Different expectations, different outcomes but something in common: an exciting and eye-catching spectacle.

-Having the lowest ranking position of the team is always a challenge.
-Diogo Carvalho started the competition the very first day.
-Allocated in the Qualification Group 62, won his three matches, only losing two games, and qualified for the Preliminary Round.
+Having the lowest ranking position in the team is always going to be a challenge.
+Diogo Carvalho started the competition on the very first day in Qualification Group 62.
+He won his three matches, only losing two games, and qualified for the Preliminary Round.
 Once there, he beat Martin Allegro, from Belgium.
-The draw was not fair to him though, as he had to face Ruwen Filus, the local German defender who recently lost the German Championship final against Timo Boll.
+The draw was not fair to him though, as he had to face Ruwen Filus, the local German defender who recently reached the German Championship final only to lose against Timo Boll.

-On the other hand, Tiago Apolonia directly qualified for the main draw, as his ranking granted him the 16th seed.
-Therefore, some pressure was on him to get through the first rounds of the competition and reach, at least, the Round of 16.
-As a consequence, the match against NG Pak Nam, from Hong Kong, should not have bothered him much.
+Tiago Apolonia, on the other hand, qualified directly for the main draw as his ranking granted him the 16th seed.
+As a result, some pressure was on him to get through the first rounds of the competition and to reach the Round of 16, at least.
+Considering this, the match against Hong Kong’s NG Pak Nam should not have bothered him much.

-Finally, Joao Geraldo had to keep trying to improve on his international appearances.
-With the seed number 58, he would still dream of reaching the last rounds of the Men’s Singles draw.
-Nevertheless, the draw made him face his training colleague at Ochsenhausen, Alvaro Robles, who perfectly knows him and would not be an easy task.
+Finally, Joao Geraldo had to try to improve on his international appearances.
+With the seed number 58, he could still only dream of reaching the last rounds of the Men’s Singles draw.
+The luck of the draw determined he would face his training colleague at Ochsenhausen, Alvaro Robles, who knows him well and would not be an easy opponent to beat.

 Diogo Carvalho VS Ruwen Filus

-The expectations: an easy match for Ruwen Filus.
+The expectation: an easy match for Ruwen Filus.
 The result: 2-4 (7-11, 12-10, 9-11, 11-5, 5-11, 6-11) for Ruwen Filus.
-Although four of the sets were not very tight, the rallies and action that the crowded seats enjoyed were far from boring.
-The defending skills of the German player did not frighten Carvalho, who managed to win two sets and really put Ruwen into trouble.
+Although four of the sets were not very tight, the rallies and action that the seated crowd enjoyed were far from boring.
+The defending skills of the German player did not frighten Carvalho, who managed to win two sets and really put Ruwen under pressure.

-The German player celebration, cheering himself while facing his supporters, proves the importance of this victory, and how meritorious was the Portuguese performance against him.
+The German player’s celebration, cheering for himself while facing his supporters, proves the importance of this victory, and how commendable the Portuguese player’s performance was against him.

 You can enjoy the full match in the next video from the ITTF oficial streaming page: